-Welcome to the website for the 386th Air Service Group
+Welcome to the 386th Air Service Group!

 This website has been developed for the family, friends, and men of the 386th ASG and all those appreciative of the men and women that sacrificed a part of their lives assuring that freedom and our way of life could continue.
 This website celebrates just one very small part of the struggle that was WWII.
 While doing research for the site, I found that the 386th ASG was a microcosm of the whole, and portrayed the willingness of the service people to do more than just the job that they had been trained to do.